JordanMacHardy/TimeDrop-Audio-lighting-Controler/README.md

 - make sure the midi controler is selected in the midi module located in the central upper region of the patch
 - set DAC tabs to output to apropriate sound card outputs.
 Current configuration DAC 1&2 main audio.
 DAC 3&4 PWM for lighting DAC 5&6 recording feed out.

+  dependencies: Audio files should be in main project folder